avimanyu786/UplayStartupMinimize/Patch Notes.md

 Change log 1.1.1 :

 Using another "UplayAltTAB.vbs" to make sure Uplay is the active window (assuming no other windows are displayed on startup).

+Change log 1.1.2 :

+Installer updated.
+Executable version of the vbs file is being used and also, the user no longer needs to copy a shortcut to the same to startup folder.